vaporz/turbo/README.md

 # Turbo
+// TODO README outdated, to be updated.
 ## Features
  * Turbo generates a reverse-proxy server which translates a HTTP request into a grpc request.
  * [Interceptor](#interceptor).
  * [PreProcessor and Hijacker](#preprocessor_and_hijacker): customizable url-grpc mapping process.
- * (TODO) Support different IDL tools, such as protocol buffers, thrift, etc.
+ * Support gRPC and thrift.

 ## Create a service on the fly
 ### 0, Before the start